atek-cloud/atek.cloud/docs/manual/adb/intro.md

       name: {type: 'string'},
       createdAt: {type: 'string', format: 'date-time'}
     }
-  },
-  templates: {
-    table: {
-      title: 'Cats',
-      description: 'A table for tracking my cats'
-    },
-    record: {
-      key: '{{/id}}',
-      title: 'Kitty: {{/name}}'
   }
-  }
 })
 ```

 The table methods (get, create, list, etc) will use the `CatRecord` interface to describe the parameters and return values.

-### Publishing table schemas
+### Publishing schemas

-There is no automated process for downloading a schema from a table ID.
+There is no automated process for downloading a schema.
 The current recommendation is to publish your tables as NPM modules or similar.
 Then other developers can reuse your definitions by using your module.

 ## ADB Databases